Bex Fowler: 2014–2020

 Bex takes Louise Mitchell (Tilly Keeper) to school on her first day and when Louise has a fight, Jay Brown (Jamie Borthwick) collects her and the girl she had a fight with turns out to be Jay's girlfriend, Linzi Bragg (Amy-Leigh Hickman).
 Bex and Louise tell Jay that Linzi is Bex's friend, Star, and is 14.
 Linzi gets upset when Jay is adamant things are over, and Bex comforts her.
 Bex tells Linzi's mother, Thelma Bragg (Lorraine Stanley) about the relationship, and points out Jay to her when she demands to know who has been having sex with Linzi.
 Although Jay has not had sex with Linzi, Bex states that Thelma's accusations are true.
 Jay is arrested and Bex is interviewed by police.
 After Bex tells Sonia that she has had sex, Sonia, Sharon Mitchell (Letitia Dean) and Honey Mitchell (Emma Barton), talk to her and Louise about the pressures and consequences of sex, but Bex reveals that she has not had sex.
 When Sonia finds a lump in her breast, she tells Bex, who fears that Sonia has cancer, but it turns out to be a cyst.
 Bex has a crush on newcomer Shakil Kazemi (Shaheen Jafargholi) and is jealous when Louise flirts with him.
 At Martin and Stacey's reception, Bex and Shakil kiss, seen by a jealous Louise.
 Martin struggles to accept Bex dating, and after disputes between Martin and Shakil, Sonia gets them to make amends for Bex's sake.

-Tina's mother Sylvie Carter (Linda Marlowe), who suffers from Alzheimer's disease, later moves in with Sonia and Tina, but Bex does not cope looking after her when Sonia and Tina are not around.
+Tina's mother Sylvie Carter (Linda Marlowe), who has Alzheimer's disease, later moves in with Sonia and Tina, but Bex does not cope looking after her when Sonia and Tina are not around.
 Bex is stunned when Shakil tells her he wants to have sex with her.
 Bex tells him that she is not ready for sex and she talks about it with Louise, who tells her Shakil will not wait for long.
 After taking advice from Louise, Bex decides to change her appearance.
 Bex confides in Stacey about Shakil wanting to have sex, who mentions this to Martin; Martin interrupts Shakil's party, but later apologises to Bex.